Mirantis/mke-docs/content/docs/getting-started/offline-installation.md

 {{< callout type="info" >}}

-For information on performing an upgrade to an existing installation in an airgap environment, refer to [Offline upgrade](../../migrate-from-mke-3/#offline-upgrade).
+For information on performing an upgrade to an existing MKE 3 installation in an airgap environment, refer to [Offline upgrade](../../migrate-from-mke-3/#offline-upgrade).